Lehoczky/apro-scrape/README.md

 the seller immediately!

 _Note: highlighted item are excluded, since they are always at the top of the page and it doesn't make sense to scrape them._

-## A word on scraping interval

-Scraping interval defines how often the program should check HardverApro for new items.

-You can leave it as is (60 seconds).
-By raising the value, you will get fewer notifications but possibly with more items.
-In contrast lowering it may result in more notifications which can be annoying, but you have the chance to find new item sooner.

 ## Feedback